PeterPawn/privatekeypassword/README.md

 provide the password needed to open the encrypted private key file (/var/flash/websrv_ssl_key.pem) from FRITZ!OS versions above 06.20

+## Update 05/28/2017

+Finally I've added a shell based implementation today.
+I faced the decision to add usage of libprivatekeypassword.so to another open-source packet or to simplify the way to determine the correct password.
+In the past, as I published the limited version, which needs the library from vendor, I had other (primary) goals and meanwhile I think, it doesn't matter anymore, if the way to compute this password gets known to the public.

+If you'd like to use the shell version, you can replace the 'privatekeypassword' binary with the shell script, as long as the needed commands (md5sum, sed, printf and expr) are available in a POSIX-compatible implementation.

+Maybe I will update the library source code too ... there's no reason to use libboxlib.so and even the MD5 functions from uClibc can be used.
+So there're no more dependencies, if AVM decides to change anything here.

+But for my own patches for 'dropbear', 'shellinabox' or 'stunnel' I tend to switch to a (piped -> with popen()) execution of the shell script, as it would make future changes easier.

+*End of update*

+## The C program on the box

 That's finally the "vendor's way" to get the "secret" password for the private key file.